Conrado de Souza Rodrigues

 • Carbon Capture Through Construction and Demolition Waste

-Henrique Comba Gomes, Flávia Spitale Jacques Poggiali, Conrado de Souza Rodrigues, Marc Pfleger, Markus Vill, Andrea Kustermann, and Christoph Dauberschmidt
+Henrique Comba Gomes, Flávia Spitale Jacques Poggiali, Conrado de Souza Rodrigues, Marc Pfleger, Markus Vill, Andrea Kustermann, Christoph Dauberschmidt

 • Integration of BIM and design for deconstruction to improve circular economy of buildings